niklasb/kitbot/API.md

 ### Webhooks

-You can register a webhook (HTTP callback) for certain events in a channel:
+You can register a webhook (HTTP callback) for certain events on the server:

-* `message`: Triggered if a message is sent.
+* `message`: Triggered if a message is sent in a channel.
-* `join`: Triggered if a user joins or if the bot enters the channel for the first time
+* `join`: Triggered if a user joins or if the bot enters a channel for the first time
 * `part`: Triggered if a user leaves the channel
 * `topic`: Triggered if the topic is changed